liangzhiming236/liangzhiming236.github.io/index.md

 ### Papers

-- *Class Center Dispersion Network for Out-of-Distribution Detection* ADVANCING TOWARDS THE SDGs: ARTIFICIAL INTELLIGENCE FOR A FAIR, JUST AND EQUITABLE WORLD.
+- *Class Center Dispersion Network for Out-of-Distribution Detection.* ADVANCING TOWARDS THE SDGs: ARTIFICIAL INTELLIGENCE FOR A FAIR, JUST AND EQUITABLE WORLD.
 ECAI 2020.
 Under review.